alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 It isn't enough to set things up so that you'll be fine if everything goes as planned.
 A good starting level is something that won't be hard even if life gets in the way.
 Is your starting goal achievable even if you had to work overtime for the next two weeks?
 If not, consider toning it down a bit.

 You should set a measurable, achievable, and <em>atomic</em> goal.
 In practice, measurable means numeric, so I'd recommend committing to a specific number of words each day or a specific amount of daily time writing.
-Here[^2].
+Here <a href="https://www.beeminder.com/">Beeminder</a> will be your best friend[^2].

 Beeminder is a service that helps you bind your future self to your current goals.
 You set up a goal (like writing 100,000 words) and a desired daily progress (say, 200 words each day) towards that goal.
 Each day, Beeminder will make sure you've made enough progress towards your desired end-state.
 If you haven't, Beeminder charges your credit card (you can choose to pay anywhere from $5 to $2430).
 Fail again and it charges you more (up to a point; you can set your own maximum).
 In this way, Beeminder can "sting" you into completing your goals.